-In today’s cyber security landscape database holds that most important asset of an organization.
+In today’s cyber security, landscape database is considered to be the most important asset of an organization, which holds sensitive information about the business and employees .
 Having installed and configured firewalls, IDS and end point security, one should not expect that the database is secure and there is no way anyone can breach data.
 Most of the major data breach incidents of the last few years indicates that despite having installed the state of the art firewalls and other security appliances, the database got breached.

 In application driven business, data can be at rest or can be in motion.
 So, both the data at rest and data in motion need to be secured.
 Another important issue is key management and users privileged management.